 After two months, the podiatrist decided (out of the blue) to give me a cortisone shot and the cyst healed within a week.
 That was it?

-After all of that…the cyst shrank and it healed.
-I decided on a whim (after not running for 2 months) to race our final race.
-I ended up PRing from pure cross training and set off my new found love of carefree running.
+After not running at all, I decided on a whim to race our final XC race.
+I ended up PRing from cross training and set off my new found love of carefree running.

+I ran my first marathon (NYC) in November of 2013.
 After the marathon I needed two months off.
-That race took a toll on my body more than I will ever be able to explain and I had no desire to run or race for a long time.
+That race took a toll on my body and I had no desire to run for a long time.

 To raise money for something you are passionate about as well as win a race is such a rewarding experience.

 After the Lake Effect Half Marathon, I ran the April Fools Half Marathon in Atlantic City.
 I came in second place and PRed with a time of 1:23.23.
-That served to be my only PR in 2014.
+That served to be my only PR of 2014.

 This was the first injury I cannot tell you how it came about.
 I had been properly training, recovering and resting.
 I received a bone scan and everything was normal.

 I recovered by late October and decided to train for the Phoenix Full marathon.
 I had a smart and safe training cycle.
 I didn’t do much speed and trained smartly.
 I ended up running a PR of 3:14.59 but also finished injured with a muscular hip/butt and leg issue (given the nickname Bum butt).
 It eventually healed.